 The first step in this process was what we called a Design Summit.
 Over the summer the team was very small and did not have someone in the Design Lead position, so the three of us at the time kicked off the rebranding initiative.
 We coordinated with the Marketing team to find the descriptors that summarized the new brand voice of The Knot and worked to translate these to different attributes for the digital space (overall descriptive words/phrases, photo style, illustration style, and typography), pulling ideas together for mood boards for each.

 Next, we organized an offsite Design Summit day where the three of us designed experimental layouts for the site to fulfill these brand promises.

 These layouts served as the jumping-off point for the rest of the Rebranding effort once the Design Lead role was filled for our team.

 The next task we worked on as a team was to create moodboards for different branding concepts and eventually separated these moodboards out into three distinct concepts, which we presented to major stakeholders for approval.

-We settled on a concept we’d dubbed “Your Way Is The New Black”, which made use of tinted combinations of our color pallette, layering and opacity, and bold, clean typography.
+We settled on a concept which made use of tinted combinations of our color pallette, layering and opacity, and bold, clean typography.

 This is a sample of the moodboard pieces I created during this process which led us towards the look and feel the team and stakeholders liked best for The Knot.
 The design elements convey a graphic, modern approach that is not too delicate to match the brand’s promise of “helping you have the wedding that’s perfect for you”, not what society might be telling you a wedding should be.